 “It’s a dream come true,” Sounders GM and President of Soccer Garth Lagerwey said with almost child-like glee.
 “We don’t have a format, we don’t have a location.
 We’ve been told probably February-ish, probably Middle East, maybe.

 “But we’re going to play Real Madrid or Liverpool, man.
 In a real game.
 Not for giggles against their reserves, for a real trophy.
 Like, this is what you do it for.
 It’s ... it’s just amazing.
 It is.
 I’d love to be real cool and calm, ‘ah, it’s no big deal’ but it’s a big deal.”

 Lagerwey has been consistent about his desire to play in the Club World Cup, sometimes almost framing CCL as more of a qualifier for that tournament than an achievement in its own right.
-But hearing him talk on Wednesday gave that framing device a bit more context.
+But hearing him talk after the CCL final gave that framing device a bit more context.